Security Is More Than Encryption

 - No physical ports or external interfaces

 Data transmitted over SnapMesh is encrypted using AES-256 with a one-time-use key generated at network initialization.
-Communications between PATCH and a paired smartphone use Bluetooth Low Energy Secure Connections with AES-128 encryption and ECDH key exchange (P-256), along with LE Privacy to limit device tracking and correlation.
+Communications between PATCH and a paired smartphone use Bluetooth Low Energy (BLE) Secure Connections with AES-128 encryption and ECDH key exchange (P-256), along with privacy measures to limit device tracking and correlation.

-PATCH also actively monitors network integrity.
+PATCH also monitors network integrity in real time.
 Replay attacks are detected and blocked, with users notified if an attack is detected while maintaining network operation.
 PATCH has been independently tested in the field to be resistant to jamming outside 277 yards.

 Why This Matters